xapian/xapian-docsprint/howtos/spelling.rst

 Backend Support
 ---------------

-Currently spelling correction is supported for chert and glass databases.
+Currently spelling correction is supported for chert, glass and honey databases.

 It works with a single database or multiple databases (use :xapian-method:`Database::add_database()` as usual).

+It's not supported by the remote backend but we intend to add support in the future.

-We've no plans to support it for the InMemory backend, but we do intend to support it for the remote backend in the future.
+It's not supported by the current InMemory backend, but we intend to replace this with a backend based on the current disk backend but using memory for storage, which would then provide support.

 Prefixed Terms
 --------------